Amiga software: 1988

 In 1988, Photon Paint was released.
 It allowed digital painting using HAM graphics mode and the full 4096-color palette of Amiga on a single screen.
 Maxiplan 500 become Maxiplan 1.x, Electronic Arts showed DeLuxe Photo Lab (photo editing software), Newtek demonstrated DigiView 3.0 hardware and software image digitizing suite, and WordPerfect released the WordPerfect Library for the Amiga.
 At the summer Consumer Electronics Show (CES), the Pro Draw graphic tablet with mouse emulation software was also announced, as well as Flash-Back and Quarterback hard drive backup software.
 Superbase Personal became Superbase Professional, Micro Illusions started shipping Music-X audio software for the Amiga, and Lattice released its C++ preprocessor for the Amiga.
 Cygnus Editor ubiquitous text editor, one of the most versatile text editors and best seller on Amiga since then, was also released this year.
 It was one of the first Amiga programs featuring an AREXX port.
 Gold Disk released ComicSetter (comic creation) and MovieSetter (32-color cartoons with stereo sound animation software).
 In November, at the World of Commodore Show, ReadySoft demonstrated its Amax Macintosh emulator for the Amiga.

+GfxBase released the X Windows System for the Amiga.
+Running under AmigaDos it used a custom screen to allow users access to X Window programs on other Amigas as well as non-Amiga systems on the local network.
+Also the 3 button Boing! optical mouse was available for Amiga users.